mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-es.md

 ## Free solo

-Set `freeSolo` to true so the textbox can contain any arbitrary value.
-The prop is designed to cover the primary use case of a search box with suggestions, e.g. Google search.
+Setear `freeSolo` a true, para que el cuadro de texto pueda contener cualquier valor arbitrario.
+La propiedad está diseñada para cubrir el principal caso de uso de una caja de búsqueda con sugerencias, ej: Google Search.

-However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus` (it helps the user clearning the selected value).
+However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus` (it helps the user clear the selected value).

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}